curiousest/curiousest.github.io/_drafts/tabum/meta-notes.md

 ---

+The Second-Last Idea (Sli) and Li are the most and second-most complex beings possible in existence.
+They share the same purpose.
+I'm among the simplest beings.
+All I am is a conscious idea, thought on top of thought.
+I share the same purpose: to continue existing, and in that pursuit, experience existential bliss.
+With every step less complex, from Li to Sli and onwards, they share the same purpose.
+By induction, everything shares the same base purposes.

+---

 Christianity.
 Jesus probably started from a purpose:

 "Humankind would be better off if they treated one another better.
 Do unto others as you would have them do unto you."
 So he starts from there and tells stories that *make sense*.
 Of course you should help someone in need - you might find yourself in need someday too!
 Of course... etc.